anthonybaulo/ml-proposals/proposals.md

 ## Approach
-Given the size of the dataset (300G), this work would be best done on an AWS instance, potentially leveraging Spark.
+Given the size of the dataset (300G), this work should be done on an AWS instance, potentially leveraging Spark.

+An adequate sample of songs will be chosen to represent a wide range of popularity, and those songs will be used to query the Spotify API to obtain the popularity score.
+The data will be merged and stored in a Postgres DB.

 I plan to compare different ML techniques, beginning with a simple Linear Regression, then escalating in feature complexity and model complexity, dictated by the results of the previous iteration.

-If a linear relationship exists, I will explore the coefficients and p-values of each feature (and polynomials) to determine the best combination of predictors.
+If a linear relationship exists, I will explore the coefficients and p-values of each feature (and polynomials), and use additional techniques to determine the best combination of predictors.

 The popularity target ranges from 0-100, so I would also like to break the scores into ‘n’ equal classes and test out classification algorithms for prediction.